- About Bay View

-Bay View Academy offers an introductory and intermediate Chess Club for our students in grades 3 - 8.
+Bay View Academy offers an introductory and intermediate Chess Club for our students in grades 3 to 8.
 Chess Club starts in October and continues throughout the school year.
 It may be possible for the students to compete in the Rhode Island Scholastic Chess League.

 Mr. David Ouellette was a member of the Rhode Island College Chess Team, one of the strongest collegiate chess teams in the early 1980s.
 He was a member of the RIC team which tied for first place in the 1980 U.S. Amateur Team Championship and also a member of their team that placed first in the 1985 Pan-American Inter-Collegiate Team Championship.

 Friends of Mercy

 Friends of Mercy is a program offered to Bay View girls starting in the fourth grade.
 Its mission is to enhance awareness of the Mercy tradition and charism among the students and to promote personal and spiritual development leading toward service to others.

 The members meet monthly.
 A regular meeting consists of prayer, a teaching around Mercy and Christian values and some action or service toward others.
 All Friends of Mercy girls are encouraged to be leaders in the school community by promoting the values of our Mercy mission.
 Friends of Mercy girls lead by example.
 The meetings are moderated by teachers who themselves are Sisters and/or Mercy Associates.

 At the close of a school year, the Friends of Mercy students are formally commissioned during a chapel ceremony attended by their families, school officials and partnering Friends of Mercy Schools: Our Lady of Mercy in East Greenwich and Mercymount Country Day School in Cumberland.

 Junior Chamber Chorus